mafe72/NESPi-Fan-Control-Board/README.md

 * Minimal hardware modification

-* One click script installation
+* One line script installation

 * You can buy the latest version of this board fully assembled from [http://mini-mods.com](http://mini-mods.com)